Interpharma Burger

 Overview Free movement of people and access to workers from third countries Promoting upcoming young scientists The tertiary education system as a key location factor

-In September 2020, the Swiss population will vote on the popular initiative “For moderate immigration” (Limitation Initiative) to determine whether the freedom of movement agreement concluded with the EU in 2002 should be terminated.
+In September 2020, the Swiss population strongly rejected the popular initiative “For moderate immigration” (Limitation Initiative), and thus made a clear commitment to the free movement of persons between Switzerland and the EU.

 About us